 The St. Pete Pier has finally opened, and it is absolutely stunning!
 Go during the day and catch some people fishing, or head there in the evening to enjoy the sunset!
 You can find a mix of art, history, and a nice selection of food and drink spots here.
 There are also a number of good spots at the pier to set up a picnic.

 Spend some time at one of St. Pete’s adorable markets

 St. Pete has a couple of markets that occur on the weekends.
-Not only are they fun and unique, they’re a great way to support our lovely community.
+Not only are they fun and unique, but they’re also a great way to support our lovely community.